Thankfully, there are many restaurateurs who think the same way and for whom ‘going green’ doesn’t mean adding more kale to the menu.

 Family trio Luke Ngyuen, his sister Pauline and her husband Mark Jensen are a formidable group when it comes to committing and following through with something.

-The romantic French colonial stylings of their Darlinghurst restaurant make the perfect foil for a modern Vietnamese menu worth working all the way through.
+The romantic French colonial stylings of their Darlinghurst restaurant, Red Lantern, make the perfect foil for a modern Vietnamese menu worth working all the way through.

 Jensen sources organic produce from suppliers who are committed to minimising the environmental impact of their farming, while back at the restaurant, they’ve installed rain water tanks, a waterless wok station and responsibly dispose of cooking oil by working in partnership with Cookers, a company that turns cooking oil waste into bio diesel.